marcusgia2505/classEx_doc/docs/Elements.rst

 .. image:: _static/Ctable3.PNG
     :alt:  300p

-The tab *prediction* shows a predicition (if set).
-To create a prediction the variables :php:`$demand` and :php:`$supply` have to be filled in a global program. :php:`$supply` and :php:`$demand` should be arrays which contain prices as index and the resulting quantity as a value.
+The tab *prediction* shows a prediction (if set).
+To create a prediction, the variables :php:`$demand` and :php:`$supply` have to be filled in a global program. :php:`$supply` and :php:`$demand` should be arrays which contain prices as indices and the resulting quantity as a value.

 .. image:: _static/Ctable1.PNG
     :alt:  300p